-- 1. Continuation of existing local streets in established neighborhoods to the next intersection. - 2.
-In multifamily or mixed-use neighborhoods where density precludes queuing street due to insufficient off-street parking and breaks in on street parking, as determined by the Manager. - 3.
-On primary emergency response routes. - 4.
-On local streets where volumes are expected to exceed 800 ADT. - C. Industrial
+- a.
+Continuation of existing local streets in established neighborhoods to the next intersection. - b.
+In multi-family or mixed-use neighborhoods where density precludes queuing streets due to insufficient off-street parking and breaks in on street parking, as determined by the Manager. - c.
+On primary emergency response routes. - d.
+On local streets where volumes are expected to exceed 800 ADT.

+3. Industrial